Janine Weber

-Janine Weber (born 19 June 1991) is an Austrian professional ice hockey player and member of the Austrian national team, currently playing in the Premier Hockey Federation (PHF) with the Connecticut Whale.
+Janine Weber (born 19 June 1991) is an Austrian professional ice hockey player and member of the Austrian national team who mostly recently played in the now defunct Premier Hockey Federation (PHF) with the Connecticut Whale.
 She previously played with the Boston Pride and the New York Riveters of the National Women's Hockey League (NWHL; rebranded as PHF in 2021), the Boston Blades of the Canadian Women's Hockey League (CWHL), and the EHV Sabres Wien and Ravens Salzburg of the Elite Women's Hockey League (EWHL).
 With the Blades, Weber scored the game-winning goal of the 2015 Clarkson Cup.

 Playing career

 Weber was born and raised in Innsbruck, the capital city of Tyrol in the Austrian Alps.
 She began playing ice hockey at 8 years old and developed in the youth ice hockey department of HC Innsbruck, playing on the club's boys' teams until turning 17.
 She made her senior women's club debut at age 14 with the DEHC Red Angels Innsbruck in the Women's Ice Hockey Bundesliga (DEBL) and the Austrian Championship.
 With the Red Angels, she won the DEBL Championship in the 2005–06 season.

 She played most of the 2006–07 season with EC The Ravens Salzburg in the Elite Women's Hockey League, finishing fourth in team scoring, but also appeared in a small number of DEBL and Austrian Championship games with the Red Angels.
 The 2007–08 and 2008–09 seasons were played entirely with The Ravens in the EWHL and Austrian Championship.

 In the 2009–10 season, she moved to Vienna and joined the EHV Sabres Wien of the EWHL and Austrian Championship.
 She played with the Sabres for four seasons, winning the Austrian Championship four consecutive times and claiming the EWHL Championship in 2011 and 2012.
 The 2011–12 season was the most productive of her career – across 18 games played, she topped EWHL statistics charts with 29 goals, 46 points, and a +31 plus-minus.